wp-plugins/sexybookmarks/readme.txt

 * Thanks to [Liam McKay](http://wefunction.com/2008/07/function-free-icon-set/ "Function Web Design Studio") for the original "Function Icon Set"
 * Thanks to [Kieran Smith](http://www.kieransmith.net/) for additional development help.
 * Thanks to [Crey Design](http://creydesign.com) for the new background image.
+* Thanks to [Yuri Gribov](http://wp-ru.ru) for help setting the plugin up for i18n support.
 * Thanks to [Sascha Carlin](http://itst.net/) for the patch to make the plugin work with single instance of menu
 * Thanks to [Artem Russakovskii](http://beerpla.net) for help with restricting location of scripts and styles
 * Thanks to [Konstantin Kovshenin](http://kovshenin.com/) for help with the bit.ly bug